joeflood/Firedrake-Goal-Adaptive-Solvers/README.md

 #if integral_type.startswith("interior_facet") and diagonal and any(a.function_space().finat_element.is_dg() for a in arguments):
 #raise NotImplementedError("Sorry, we can't assemble the diagonal of a form for interior facet integrals") # EDITED BY JF

-2.
+2. Maybe already done ?
 In functionspace.py, TensorFunctionSpace:

 if shape is None:
     shape = (mesh.geometric_dimension(),) * 2

-3.
-In mg/ufl_utils.py
-Changed inject to prolong in coarsen_function

-4.
+3. Just a warning , worth commmenting out
 In /home/joefl/venv-firedrake/lib/python3.10/site-packages/firedrake/dmhooks.py:
 Commented out lines 270, 271